Risk Factors Dashboard

 We principally manage interest rate risk by managing our volume and mix of our earning assets and funding liabilities.
 If we are unable to manage interest rate risk effectively, our business, financial condition and results of operations could be materially affected.

 A sustained increase in market interest rates could adversely affect our earnings.
-As is the case with many financial institutions, we attempt to increase our proportion of deposits comprising either no or relatively low-interest-bearing accounts, which has been challenging over the last couple of years.
-At June 30, 2024, we had $245.7 million in time
+As is the case with many financial institutions, we attempt to increase our proportion of deposits comprising either no or relatively low interest-bearing accounts, which has been challenging over the last couple of years.
+At June 30, 2025, we had $278.3 million in time deposits that mature within one year, $83.6 million in noninterest-bearing checking accounts and $492.9 million in interest-bearing checking, savings and money market accounts.
+At June 30, 2024, we had $245.7 million in time 40 Table of Contentsdeposits that mature within one year, $95.6 million in noninterest-bearing checking accounts and $518.8 million in interest-bearing checking, savings and money market accounts.
+We would incur a higher cost of funds to retain these deposits in a

-deposits that mature within one year, $95.6 million in noninterest-bearing checking accounts and $518.8 million in interest-bearing checking, savings and money market accounts.
-We would incur a higher cost of funds to retain these deposits in a rising interest rate environment.
-Earnings could also be adversely affected if the interest rates received on loans and other investments fall more quickly than the interest rates paid on deposits and other borrowings.
+rising interest rate environment.
+Earnings could also be adversely affected if the interest rates received on loans and other investments fall more quickly than the interest rates paid on deposits and borrowings.

 In addition, most of our mortgage loans have adjustable interest rates.
 As a result, these loans may experience a higher rate of default in a rising interest rate environment.